Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 Running `git config --add` will append one of these files.
 In order from lowest to highest priority:

 1. System: `/etc/gitconfig`.
 Config that applies to all users on a system.
-It is configured with `--system` argument.
+It is configured with the `--system` argument.
-1. User: `~/.gitconfig`: Config that applies to all repos of a user.
-It is configured with `--global` argument.
+1. User: `~/.gitconfig`: Config that applies to all repositories of a user.
+It is configured with the `--global` argument.
-1. Repo: `.git/config`: Config that applies to a single repo.
+1. Repo: `.git/config`: Config that applies to a single repository.
 It is configured with no arguments.

 This article dissects my user git config.
 However, the configurations apply at all levels.